Best Mac VPN in 2023

 Compatible with: Windows, Mac, iOS, Android, Linux | Streaming services unblocked: Netflix, Hulu, BBC iPlayer, Amazon, YouTube | Servers: 1,200+ | Server Locations: 55+ in 55 countries | Trial Period: 30 days

 While it may not offer the highest server count or the fastest speeds out there, ProtonVPN is a great VPN choice for every single Mac user.
-The company prides itself on having top-notch security, and you can see that across all of the offerings from the group at Proton.
+The company prides itself on having top-notch security, and you can see that across all the offerings from the group at Proton.

-Unlike the others in this list, ProtonVPN can be used for free by everyone, and there is no restriction in how much data you can use while connected to the app.
+Unlike the others in this list, ProtonVPN can be used for free by everyone, and there is no restriction on how much data you can use while connected to the app.
 The company does say that it could throttle speeds for free users during peak times, but odds are you wouldn't notice too much difference.

 The company is based in Switzerland, which means that it benefits from additional strong legal protection.
-Switzerland offers some of the world's strongest privacy laws, and remains outside of the EU and U.S. jurisdiction, meaning that it can't be coerced into spying on any users.
+Switzerland offers some of the world's strongest privacy laws, and remains outside the EU and U.S. jurisdiction, meaning that it can't be coerced into spying on any users.

-There are strong no-logging policies, DNS leak protection, a kill-switch, and it can be used as an always-on VPN that automatically reconnects to a server should the connection be interrupted at any point.
-All of the servers have a minimum speed of 1 Gbps, and many of them actually use a 10 Gbps connection.
+There are strong no-logging policies, DNS leak protection, and a kill-switch, and it can be used as an always-on VPN that automatically reconnects to a server should the connection be interrupted at any point.
+All the servers have a minimum speed of 1 Gbps, and many of them actually use a 10 Gbps connection.